104th Street station (IND Fulton Street Line): Station layout

 The station has three tracks and two side platforms.
 The middle track is not currently used in revenue service.
+The A train stops here at all times except nights, running to Brooklyn and Manhattan; a shuttle train from Euclid Avenue to Ozone Park–Lefferts Boulevard serves the station during late nights.
+The next stop to the east (railroad south) is 111th Street, while the next stop to the west (railroad north) is Rockaway Boulevard.
 Northwest of the station, there is a view of the abandoned LIRR's Rockaway Beach Branch tracks from the IND Rockaway Line.

 After the station was renovated in 2014 and the beginning of 2015, artwork commissioned by MTA Arts & Design and designed by Béatrice Coron was installed, titled On the Right Track.

 Exits

 The exit at the northeastern end of the station (railroad south) leads to either eastern corner of Liberty Avenue and 104th Street.
 At the opposite end of the station there is an exit to either western corner of Liberty Avenue and 102nd Street.
 These exits were closed due to security concerns but were reopened following the station's renovation from 2014 to 2015.